RadArcadeKid/matchrotate-bl-addon/README.md

 ![F3 Search Menu](./resources/guide4.png)

-*Voilà!* The selected objects will have matched the active object's rotation!
+*Voilà!* The selected objects will match the active object's rotation!

 ![All objects match the rotation of the active!](./resources/guide5.png)